The Dance of the Protectors - Part 1

 Relationships are where our inner systems are most likely to be activated.

 When two people come together, two nervous systems come together.
 Under stress, tiredness or emotional charge, it is far more common for protectors to meet than for Self to lead.
-When two sets of protectors collide, we tend to see fireworks or distance!
+In part 1 we are not focusing on the other person yet..
+We are focusing on the body… the feeling and the story..
+All inside..
+Conflict is rarely aobut what just happened but about what each persons protectors felt like and believed inside us.

 You may hear different language across the models we are drawing from this year